Skip to content

 Surface Owner spec Ship-default Opt-in escape Implementation hook Conformance / test coverage Downstream tool consumers

-Epoch egress (register-epoch-cb! off-box forwarders) Security §Epoch privacy posture + Tool-Pair §Time-travel — Redaction hook In-process ring carries raw record; listener fan-out delivers raw; off-box egress MUST project via projected-record helper with :include-sensitive? false + :include-large? false; :rf.epoch/sensitive? rollup computed pre-:redact-fn from schema-declared leaves; finite :trace-events-keep retention cap (rf/configure :epoch-history {:redact-fn …}) (build-time, one pass per record); cross-MCP :include-sensitive? true opt Projected-record helper built on re-frame.core/elide-wire-value; re-frame.epoch/build-record + :redact-fn invocation; re-frame.interop/debug-enabled? production gate implementation/epoch/test/re_frame/epoch_privacy_test.clj; implementation/epoch/test/re_frame/epoch_redact_fn_test.clj; implementation/epoch/test/re_frame/epoch_jvm_prod_gate_test.clj re-frame2-pair-mcp epoch streamers; Story recorders; hosted post-mortem dashboards
+Epoch egress (register-epoch-listener! off-box forwarders) Security §Epoch privacy posture + Tool-Pair §Time-travel — Redaction hook + EP-0015 §15 In-process ring carries raw record (causal replay material); listener fan-out delivers raw; off-box egress MUST project via projected-record helper, which routes each tree slot through project-egress under the :rf.egress/off-box-observability profile (:include-sensitive? false + :include-large? false) then applies the :redact-fn advanced override; :rf.epoch/sensitive? rollup computed at build-time from schema-declared leaves on the raw record; finite :trace-events-keep retention cap (rf/configure! {:epoch-history {:redact-fn …}}) (projection-side advanced override — open-issue 6, RULED); cross-MCP :include-sensitive? true opt Projected-record helper built on re-frame.projection/project-egress (over elide-wire-value); re-frame.epoch.assembly/apply-redact-fn (projection-side); re-frame.interop/debug-enabled? production gate implementation/epoch/test/re_frame/epoch_privacy_test.clj; implementation/epoch/test/re_frame/epoch_redact_fn_test.clj; implementation/epoch/test/re_frame/epoch_redact_fn_projection_test.clj; implementation/epoch/test/re_frame/epoch_jvm_prod_gate_test.clj re-frame2-pair-mcp epoch streamers; Story recorders; hosted post-mortem dashboards

-Editor URI template (source-mapping clicks) Tool-Pair §Editor URI scheme allowlist + Security §Editor URI scheme allowlist Reject javascript: / data: / vbscript: schemes (case-insensitive) at registration AND at click-resolution; structured warning on rejection; no silent fallthrough to default editor None — the rejection list is the minimum floor (per §Pragmatic stance proposition 2); legitimate IDE schemes pass through without allowlist burden re-frame.dev.editor-template/* (CLJS-reference); equivalent host hook in each port implementation/core/test/re_frame/dev/editor_template_test.cljc (registration + click-resolution checks); editor-scheme-reject fixture in conformance corpus re-frame-pair source-mapping; Causa "open in editor" affordance; re-frame2-pair-mcp source-coord tool; re-frame-10x stack-frame links
+Editor URI template (source-mapping clicks) Tool-Pair §Editor URI scheme allowlist + Security §Editor URI scheme allowlist Reject javascript: / data: / vbscript: schemes (case-insensitive) at registration AND at click-resolution; structured warning on rejection; no silent fallthrough to default editor None — the rejection list is the minimum floor (per §Pragmatic stance proposition 2); legitimate IDE schemes pass through without allowlist burden re-frame.dev.editor-template/* (CLJS-reference); equivalent host hook in each port implementation/core/test/re_frame/dev/editor_template_test.cljc (registration + click-resolution checks); editor-scheme-reject fixture in conformance corpus re-frame-pair source-mapping; Xray "open in editor" affordance; re-frame2-pair-mcp source-coord tool; re-frame-10x stack-frame links

-File-path boundary (env-var path overrides) Security §File-path boundaries Writing tools constrain resolved path to implementation/ + examples/ prefix list; escape attempts (../, absolute outside roots, symlink escape) fail-fast with clear error None — documented as a CI-internal knob, not a stable public interface (per §Pragmatic stance proposition 2 — accident-mode defence, not adversary defence) Per-tool path-policy check (no shared framework helper — tools each own their writing boundary); re-frame.dev.path-policy/* companion in CLJS reference Per-tool path-policy tests; conformance harness's writing-tool isolation check Story scaffolding emitters; conformance-corpus EDN fixture writers; template tool; any CI-internal writing tool inheriting rf2-21rfv
+File-path boundary (env-var path overrides) Security §File-path boundaries Writing tools constrain resolved path to implementation/ + examples/ prefix list; escape attempts (../, absolute outside roots, symlink escape) fail-fast with clear error None — documented as a CI-internal knob, not a stable public interface (per §Pragmatic stance proposition 2 — accident-mode defence, not adversary defence) Per-tool path-policy check (no shared framework helper — tools each own their writing boundary); re-frame.dev.path-policy/* companion in CLJS reference Per-tool path-policy tests; conformance harness's writing-tool isolation check Story scaffolding emitters; conformance-corpus EDN fixture writers; template tool; any CI-internal writing tool inheriting

 SSR trusted shell hooks (:head, :body-end, :script-src, :app-element-id) 011 §Trusted shell hook contract + Security §Trusted shell hook contract Construction-time structural-shape validation — non-string non-nil values surface :rf.error/ssr-trusted-shell-opt-invalid at boot, NOT as a deep ClassCastException; content trust itself is caller-owned For untrusted-customisation use cases (CMS field, tenant-admin form), use the structured alternatives: reg-head for head fragments (position-appropriate escaping at every leaf); reg-view* + :rf.server/* fx for body (standard SSR emitter escapes per §XSS at output boundaries); :rf.server/set-header for headers (CRLF-checked) implementation/ssr-ring/src/re_frame/ssr/ring/shell.clj (default-html-shell); implementation/ssr-ring/src/re_frame/ssr/ring/trust.clj (construction-time gate); implementation/ssr-ring/src/re_frame/ssr/ring/streaming.clj implementation/ssr-ring/test/re_frame/ssr/ring_test.clj; implementation/ssr/test/re_frame/ssr_end_to_end_test.clj; SSR conformance fixture for :rf.error/ssr-trusted-shell-opt-invalid App SSR ring adapter; SSR-loaders pattern docs; downstream SSR ports (other-language hosts)